Ruta graveolens · notes from a language experiment · cultivated since 2025

 Output

-The free function print(s) takes a String and writes its raw bytes to standard output, adding nothing.
+The free function print(s) takes any text rung and writes its raw bytes to standard output, adding nothing.
 Unlike @dbg, it does not append a newline and does not apply any debug formatting.
 The argument s is borrowed, not consumed, and remains usable afterwards.
+This internal non-consuming access does not change the call syntax: the source argument is unmarked (print(s), not print(borrow s)).

-The free function println(s) takes a String and writes its raw bytes to standard output followed by a single newline (U+000A).
+The free function println(s) takes any text rung and writes its raw bytes to standard output followed by a single newline (U+000A).
 The argument s is borrowed, not consumed.
 Together with @to_string and +, println composes line-oriented output; there is no formatting or interpolation syntax.
+As with print, the internal borrow does not add a source-level argument mode: the argument is unmarked.

-print(s) and println(s) write exactly the bytes of s, in order, without transformation: because a String is a byte string, the output is byte-for-byte identical to the string's contents (the only difference between the two is the single trailing newline println adds).
-Writing an empty String writes no bytes (for print) or a lone newline (for println).
+print(s) and println(s) write exactly the bytes of the text value s, in order, without transformation.
+The output is byte-for-byte identical to the text's contents (the only difference between the two is the single trailing newline println adds).
+Writing an empty text value writes no bytes (for print) or a lone newline (for println).

 fn main() -> i32 {